5 min read Myth 1: The Internet of Things is just about connecting things The [...]

 IoT-enabled products have dramatically changed this process – now, with connected objects, the PLM process extends from pre-production all the way to live deployment.
 The data from connected products enables actionable lifecycle insights that allows product management, sales, marketing, operations, and C-level to gain end-to-end visibility on product performance and usage, build a better understanding of customer’s actual engagement and interactions, optimize their aftermarket service programs, and focus their future product roadmap.

-The IoT is hence not about connecting things, it is all about analysing data from these connected things.
+The IoT is hence not about connecting things, it is all about analyzing data from these connected things.

 Looking at the use of analytics in the web, mobile application and social spaces – it is evident that data-driven decision making is a crucial factor in determining the competitiveness and relevance of today’s companies.
 Most websites, mobile applications and social engines – new and existing – have analytics as an integral part of their product and business strategy.